If you see this error when setting up SSO, it might indicate that the certificate is invalid or corrupted.

 The certificate can be invalid if:

-To resolve this issue, we suggest re-checking the following:
+To resolve this issue, we recommend the following steps:

-- In your IdP (identity provider), verify the certificate is Active and not expired;
+- In your identity provider, check if the certificate is active and not expired.

-- Download the certificate, open the file in the text editor and copy the content to the Grammarly SSO set-up page.
-Make sure that content is copied correctly.
+- Download the certificate, open the file in the text editor, and copy the content to the Grammarly SSO set-up page.
+Make sure that the content is copied correctly.

 If this doesn’t resolve the issue, we recommend generating a new certificate in your identity provider and configuring SSO on the Grammarly side using the new certificate.

-Note: With Azure AD, there can be a delay in propagating the parameters on the Azure side.
-To avoid experiencing any issues with configuring SSO on the Grammarly side, we advise waiting 1-2 hours after generating the certificate in Azure AD and before enabling SSO in the Grammarly interface for all the changes to propagate accordingly.
+Note: With Microsoft Entra ID (Azure AD), there can be a delay in updating the parameters on the Entra ID side.
+To avoid any issues with configuring SSO on the Grammarly side, we recommend waiting 1–2 hours after generating the certificate in Entra ID and before enabling SSO in the Grammarly interface.